 4) Bypass the menu completely: you can use the menu (running in a browser) as reference, but also open a window to the “PDFs” folder in our product CD or downloaded folder.
 From there, make sure that when you open a PDF file, it opens in Adobe® Reader® and not some other application.
 If this still fails…

 5) Select the “Print as Image” option in the Advanced section of the print dialog box for Adobe® Reader®

-All of our history and activity studies/paks contain a variety of projects that require various colors of both paper and card stock.
+Most of our history studies contain a variety of projects that require various colors of both paper and card stock.
 The Time Travelers and Project Passport studies also are designed for you to pick and choose what you would like to do.
 By providing the pdfs individually, you have more options to use the stock you desire, and only do the projects that you choose.
 There is also less chance of your printer getting bogged down (or locked up!) due to so many complex PDF pages being printed at once.

 This is a very good and valid question, and it has an answer I would hope many homeschools would put to use!
 We do not study our information from one source, but from many reliable sources.
 Whether information for a description on a timeline figure, or a lesson on a Time Traveler, we strive to utilize several sources, preferably from a Christian viewpoint.
 Here are some tips for doing research which we believe to be very important: